boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 .. figure:: img/feature_info_tool_open.png

-Once the tool is enabled, from the :guilabel:`Layer panel` select a layer in layers panel to make it a the current active layer.
+Once the tool is enabled, in the :guilabel:`Layer panel`, select a layer to make it active.
 Then, in the Map canvas click on any feature of the active layer.
 Two options will show up in a context
 menu:

 * :guilabel:`Show all versions of this feature` will open the :guilabel:`Commit Viewer` dialog.
-On the left side of the dialog there will be a list of commits that add or altered information to the selected feature.
+On the left side of the dialog, there will be a list of commits that added or altered information to the selected feature.
 If you select one of those commits, the right side of the dialog will show the attributes and the geometry of the feature at that particular commit.